-Parameter files for each of the ShapeWorks applications are XML files consisting of a list of parameters, enclosed in XML tag syntax, and separated by a new line.
+Parameter files for each of the ShapeWorks applications are text files consisting of a list of parameters, enclosed in parentheses, and separated by white space or a new line.
 Each parameter has an associated list of values.
-Parameter values can be integer (<int>), floating-point (<float>), or string (<string>), and are also separated by new lines.
-An example parameter with an associated list of three values (one integer, one floating point and one string), is as follows <example\parameter>
+Parameter values can be integer (<int>), floating-point (<float_i), or string (<string_i), and are also separated by white space or